 Jessica is a 19-year old, Spanish speaking single mother of one who was referred to the Family Hope program by DHS.
 Upon entering the Catholic Charities Family Hope program, the case manager worked closely with Jessica to help her regain custody of her son.
 Jessica received parenting classes and counseling services.
 Additionally, she obtained permanent housing and enrolled her son in the Early Head Start program.
-As of January 29, 2018, we are proud to report that Jessica was reunified with her son.
+We are proud to report that Jessica was reunified with her son.
 Jessica continues to participate in the Family Hope program and is well on her way to accomplishing her remaining goals.